 PCBs have been in use at PGDP for years, and there is a significant amount remaining at the plant.
-PCBs are still used in electrical equipment and are present in ventilation gaskets in the process buildings.
-There are six areas where PCB waste is stored at PGDP:
+PCBs are still used in electrical equipment and are present in ventilation gaskets in the process buildings and other site buildings.
+There are four areas where PCB waste is stored at PGDP:

-- C-746-B

 - C-746-Q

 - C-733

 - C-752-A

 - C-753-A

-- C-337